It's all too easy to take our physical well-being for granted, especially for those fortunate enough to consistently feel well.

 Jean grew increasingly frustrated because every provider she saw locally could not pinpoint the problem.
 Her joint pain and swelling were assumed – mistakenly – as signs of Rheumatoid Arthritis, and she was treated accordingly.
 Her elevated calcium levels were treated with "watchful waiting."
 Other symptoms, such as "brain fog," increasing bone pain, intense itching of her trunk and rash outbreaks, left Jean and her husband, Dan, extremely frustrated.

-Ultimately, Jean's culprit was finally identified in the fall of 2017 -- 18 months after the onset of her debilitating symptoms.
-The problem was something called hyperparathyroidism, in which an overgrowth of one or more parathyroid glands triggers secretion of excess parathyroid hormone.
+Ultimately, Jean's culprit was finally identified in the fall of 2017 – 18 months after the onset of her debilitating symptoms.
+The problem was hyperparathyroidism, in which an overgrowth of one or more parathyroid glands triggers secretion of excess parathyroid hormone.
 This leads to a surplus of calcium in the bloodstream and many unwanted physical and mental symptoms.

 Although the parathyroid glands (each of us has four) and the thyroid gland (which regulates metabolism) have nothing to do with each other, they are often confused because their names sound similar and they are both located in the neck.

-"Our parathyroid glands are about the size of a grain of rice," says UW Health Endocrine Surgery Division Chief Rebecca Sippel, MD.
+"Our parathyroid glands are about the size of a grain of rice," said Dr. Rebecca Sippel, the UW Health Endocrine Surgery division chief.
 "They are incredibly important because they regulate the amount of calcium in our blood and bones.
 Since having the right amount of calcium at any given time is vital for proper function of multiple systems in the body, an overactive parathyroid gland, which produces excess parathyroid hormone, can be devastating to patients both physically and mentally."

-Moreover, says Dr. Sippel, even a slightly elevated level of calcium can be a sign of trouble.
+Moreover, even a slightly elevated level of calcium can be a sign of trouble.

-"Historically," says Dr. Sippel, "some providers downplayed mild calcium elevation as a concern, yet even a mild elevation in calcium levels can lead to fairly significant symptoms for some patients."
+"Historically, some providers downplayed mild calcium elevation as a concern," Dr. Sippel said.
+"Yet even a mild elevation in calcium levels can lead to fairly significant symptoms for some patients."

 Surgery is the only cure for hyperparathyroidism

 Surgery to remove an overactive parathyroid – typically done on an outpatient basis – is the only way to treat the condition.
-Once it is performed, says Dr. Sippel, most patients experience improvement or resolution of at least 60 to 70 percent of their symptoms.
+Once it is performed, Dr. Sippel said most patients experience improvement or resolution of at least 60 to 70 percent of their symptoms.

-"Many patients, including Jean, describe it as life-changing," says Dr. Sippel.
+"Many patients, including Jean, describe it as life-changing," Dr. Sippel said.
 "Their mood, energy level and ability to concentrate typically improve significantly, and they just feel so much better."

 For Jean, the journey to a better life included a few detours.
 It was not until her third parathyroid surgery – one in Illinois and two at UW Health – that the overactive parathyroid was found.

-"My bad parathyroid was hard to locate because it was hidden within my thyroid gland," says Jean.
+"My bad parathyroid was hard to locate because it was hidden within my thyroid gland," Jean said.
 "Even after Dr. Sippel could not find it the first time she operated, she refused to give up and ultimately removed it the second time after a biopsy and additional imaging revealed its hidden location."